Articles Archive for March 2010

 Baselworld is an incredibly busy time for anyone in the watch industry, and this is especially the case for the CEOs who are here to meet customers, talk with the media and generally promote their brand at a time when everyone is completing for attention and space.

 When I met with Jean-Christophe Babin he was nine hours into a day that was back-to-back with meetings- yet he still looked and sounded as fresh as he would have at 9am.

-The impact that Jean-Christophe Babin has had at TAG Heuer is hard …
+The impact that Jean-Christophe Babin has had at TAG Heuer is hard to …

 While I didn’t manage to take any photos of the new watch, Hodinkee did manage to get some shots, which you can see here.

 The 300SLR (ref.
 CAR2112) is based on the new Carrera Calibre 1887, but loses the external bezel and carries no Carrera markings.
 The dial itself is a metallic bronze colour, reminiscent of …

 Two more watches that are new for Baselworld 2010 are the TAG Heuer Link Advanced GMT and the Lady F1.